JCCyC/hdbdos-16k/README-16K.txt

 - New BIN$ function that does exactly what you'd expect -- but, unlike HEX$, doesn't skip leading zeroes and always returns a 32-character string.
 Hence, for example, HEX$(5) returns "00000000000000000000000000000101".
+- Special characters (numeric code above $7F) within string constants in BASIC programs now show correctly in listing.
+(Still doesn't work when saving a program with the ,A option)

 ADDED FILES: